-Where available for any Sub-fund (in relation to which, see Appendix I), Hedged Classes allow the Investment Manager to use currency hedging transactions to reduce the effect of exchange rate fluctuations between the Class Currency of the Hedged Class and the Base Currency (and/or against the currency or currencies in which the assets of the relevant Sub-fund are, or are expected to be, denominated).
-The GBP hedged class of the VT Tyndall North American Fund will be hedged against US\$, being the currency in which many of the assets of that sub-fund will be denominated.
-There can be no assurance that the currency hedging employed will eliminate all of the currency risk exposure.
+Where available for any Sub-fund (in relation to which, see Appendix I), Hedged Classes allow the ACD to use currency hedging transactions to reduce the effect of exchange rate fluctuations between the Class Currency of the Hedged Class and the Base Currency of the relevant Sub-fund.
+It is intended to hedge between 98%-102% against currency fluctuations.
+A 100% hedge may not be a perfect hedge and there can be no assurance that the currency hedging employed will fully eliminate the currency exposure to the Class Currency.

-Income and accumulation Shares
+Income and Accumulation Shares